You may submit your application online through the

 - Download the

-Verification of Employment form from our website, complete the "information for certified teacher"
+Verification of Employment form from our website, complete the "information

 - Ask your employer(s) to send us a letter that clearly states the period(s) of your